Ishaaaann/xfoil-airfoil-ml-pipeline/README.md

-# XFOIL Airfoil ML Pipeline
+# ML based Custom Airfoils

 An end-to-end machine learning pipeline for aerodynamic analysis and optimization of NACA 4-digit airfoils using **XFOIL**, **Python**, **C++**, and **Neural Networks**.